-Linear tables are also called precision slides or low friction tables.
-They are constructed with precision-machined top and base plates made from aluminium, (stainless) steel or cast-iron.
+Linear slides are also called precision linear tables or crossed roller linear tables.
+They are constructed with precision-machined top and base plates made from aluminum, (stainless) steel or cast iron.
 The top and base have equal lengths.
-These table elements are equipped with precision linear guides to enable straight-line precision motion with low friction.
+These table elements are equipped with precision cross-roller linear guides to enable straight-line precision motion with low friction.
 These linear bearings are factory preloaded to eliminate play.
-The linear tables are available in standard sizes and lengths and also as miniature slides.
+The linear slides are available in standard sizes and lengths and also as miniature slides.
 All slides have a standard pattern of attachment holes for mounting in your application.

-Linear stages are constructed with a precision machined steel or aluminium top and base.
-They use high-precision linear guides such as cross roller guides and use different driving mechanisms (ball screw, linear motor or piezo motor).
+Linear stages are constructed with a precision machined steel or aluminum top and base.
+They use high-precision linear guides such as cross roller guides and use different driving mechanisms (ball screw, linear motor, or piezo motor).
 For positioning feedback, they can be equipped with linear encoders.
-Linear tables offer single-axis straight-line motion with low friction and high precision
+Linear tables offer single-axis straight-line motion with low friction and high precision.

 Positioning stages or positioning systems include two or more axes providing precision straight-line motion in X, Y or Z-axis.
 In some cases, they are equipped with a rotary or gonio-axis.
 They are built with linear tables mounted on each other and in some cases, the X and Y-axis are integrated, offering a monolithic design.
 This means that the top of the bottom axis and the base of the top axis are integrated into one piece.
 These stages are primarily used for high-precision applications.
 The linear bearing of choice is a type of crossed-roller or needler roller guide, as these provide extremely smooth and precise travel with high load ratings and rigidity.